 The largest weaver in South Africa, there are two main types of buffalo weaver: the red-billed buffalo weaver and the white-headed buffalo weather.
 The former boasts a red bill, black plumage, red legs and white-flecked wings.
 Mostly ground foragers, white-billed buffalo weavers are mainly black with white bills and are known to be found in the wake of buffalo herds.

 Buffalo weavers are found in southern and eastern Africa where they prefer to live in sparse woodlands or dry savannahs.
 They build massive thorny nests with several egg chambers.

 To book a Madikwe Game Reserve safari and stand a chance of catching sight of the Little 5, get in touch with the team at Tuningi Safari Lodge.
-View our current specials here and explore the full list of activities we have on offer.
+View our current rates and explore the full list of activities we have on offer.
 We look forward to welcoming you to our family-friendly lodge in the near future.